isabella232/data-workbench.en-1/help/home/c-release-notes-insight/c-release-notes-insight-62/c-release-notes-insight-62.md

 ## Upgrade Requirement {#section-3cc74d08f7454d698b5a6d3f1dcde282}

 * The Attribution profile is configured for users who have implemented the Adobe SC profile to employ the Analytics (SC/Insight) data feed.
 By default, the Marketing and Conversion events are employed as the default interactions evaluated in the rules-based models.
-See [Deploying the Attribution Profile](https://marketing.adobe.com/resources/help/en_US/insight/whatsnew/c_attrib_profile_deploy.html) for additional information.
 * For users of the Adobe SC profile upgrading to Data Workbench 6.2, if you are not using the default configurations, verify that the [!DNL x-bot_id] value in the [!DNL SC Fields.cfg] file is being decoded properly and that the [!DNL x-bot_id] field is listed properly in the [!DNL Decoding Instructions.cfg] and the [!DNL Exclude Hit.cfg] files.
 This will only be an issue if you have modified the configuration file from the default configuration.

-* If you have deleted unused fields in the [!DNL Dataset > Log Processing > SC Fields.cfg] file for the Adobe SC profile, you will need to update to accommodate updated field values used for the Attribution profile (see [Deploying the Attribution Profile](https://marketing.adobe.com/resources/help/en_US/insight/whatsnew/c_attrib_profile_deploy.html)).
+* If you have deleted unused fields in the **[!UICONTROL Dataset]** > **[!UICONTROL Log Processing** > **[!DNL SC Fields.cfg]** file for the Adobe SC profile, you will need to update to accommodate updated field values used for the Attribution profile.

 ## Known Issues {#section-dbb307639835493a83409f5f461932b8}